vmchien217/dagger/hilt/custom-components.md

 ```
 {: .c-codeselector__code .c-codeselector__code_kotlin }

 A builder interface must also be defined.
+If this builder is missing, the
+component will not be generated since there will be no way to construct the
-This interface will be injectable from
+component.
+This interface will be injectable from the parent component and will
-the parent component and will be the interface for creating new instances of
+be the interface for creating new instances of your component.
+As these are
-your component.
-As these are custom components, once instances are built, it
+custom components, once instances are built, it will be your job to hold on to
-will be your job to hold on to or release component instances at the appropriate
+or release component instances at the appropriate time.
-time.

 Builder interfaces are defined by marking an interface with
 `@DefineComponent.Builder`.
 Builders must have a method that returns the